Resistant Potato Starch for Gulf War Syndrome

 The trial requires that you stop using certain medications, such as prebiotics, probiotics, fiber supplements, antibiotics, anti-diarrheal agents, stool softeners, immunomodulatory medications, and medications that suppress gastric acid, at least 30 days before participating.

-Is resistant potato starch safe for human consumption?
+Is there any evidence suggesting that resistant potato starch is likely to be safe for humans?

-How is resistant potato starch treatment different from other treatments for Gulf War Syndrome?
+What evidence suggests that resistant potato starch might be an effective treatment for Gulf War Syndrome?

 Nasia Safdar, MD PhD